-Source: ACS data on import activity, provided by DEWHA
+Source: ACS data on import activity

-The CBA results for each option, product and threshold are presented in Appendices I to K. However, due to the complexity of the model, the results examined within this chapter relate to the 'all products' category and a threshold of 5,000 units (threshold 3) as this combination produced the most favourable NPV and BCR results.
+The CBA results for each option, product and threshold are presented in Appendices I to J. However, due to the complexity of the model, the results examined within this chapter relate to the 'all products' category and a threshold of 5,000 units (threshold 3) as this combination produced the most favourable NPV and BCR results.

 As the CBA is based on a range of estimates and assumptions, the appraisal results provide a general view about the likely expected economic outcomes that are subject to these assumptions.
-Despite this, the appraisal results in an overall conclusion that the options have positive economic outcomes, with relativities between options not expected to change with amendments to key assumptions.
+As with all CBAs, interpreting the cost and benefit estimates should be undertaken with care as the numbers are indicative, rather than definitive.
+Sensitivity analysis was undertaken to illustrate how the net present value estimates responded to changes in key assumptions and variables.
+The results are presented in Appendix K.